rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 ...
 {{< /highlight >}}

 Let's take the last implemented code block apart.
-All the input fields implement the unidirectional data flow of React.
-Thus each input field gets a value from the local state and updates the value in the local state with a `onChange` handler.
-The input fields are controlled by the local state of the component and don't control their own states (controlled components).
+All the input fields implement the unidirectional data flow of React; thus, each input field gets a value from the local state and updates the value in the local state with a `onChange` handler.
+The input fields are controlled by the local state of the component and don't control their own states.
+They are controlled components.

-Let's take a look at the abstracted function which is used in the `setState()` method.
-It is a higher order function which takes a key value and the actual value that is typed into the input field.
-In the `byPropKey()` function, the key value is used as {{% a_blank "dynamic key" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer" %}} to allocate the actual value in the local state object.
-That's it for the whole update mechanism to handle all the input fields in the form.

-In the last part of the form, there is an optional error message that is used from an error object.
-These error objects from Firebase have this message property by nature, so you can rely on it to display a proper text for your application user.
-However, the message is only shown when there is an error by using a [conditional rendering](https://www.robinwieruch.de/conditional-rendering-react/).
+In the last part of the form, there is an optional error message from an error object.
+The error objects from Firebase have this message property by default, so you can rely on it to display the proper text for your application's user.
+However, the message is only shown when there is an actual error using a [conditional rendering](https://www.robinwieruch.de/conditional-rendering-react/).

 One piece in the form is missing: validation.
-Let's use a `isInvalid` boolean to enable or disable the submit button.
-When you think about a validation condition for the form, what would it be?
-It is shown in the next code snippet.
+Let's use an `isInvalid` boolean to enable or disable the submit button.

 {{< highlight javascript "hl_lines=16 17 18 19 20 26" >}}
 ...